 To get started:

-It’s better to slightly underwater than overwater, so start by giving your fiddle a cup of water per foot of height and watching the leaves and soil closely for the following signs, and adjust your watering accordingly.
+It’s better to slightly under-water than over-water, so start by giving your fiddle 1 cup of water per foot of height and watching the leaves and soil closely for the following signs, and adjust your watering accordingly.

 Ideally, the top several inches of soil should dry out within 7-10 days after watering.